 14. Tip: Follow the "Goldilocks Rule" to determine the correct amount of detail

-This lesson provides guidance about how much detail you should include in your test scripts.
+This lesson provides guidance about how much detail to include in your test scripts.

-The "Goldilocks Rule" helps you find an amount of details that is "just right" for your set of tests.
+The "Goldilocks Rule" helps you find an amount of detail that is "just right"

 If your tests cover a large scope, as in a set of end-to-end tests of a process, you focus first on entering only the most important elements of that process into Hexawise.
 If your tests cover a small scope, as in tests that focus on a few items on a single screen, the amount of detail you will want to include in Hexawise is higher.

 - Active fields should impact business rules.
 An example would be the selection of a specific model of cell phone.
-When a customer selects the latest model iPhone, the order processing software should recognize that fact and ensure that the customer is charged the appropriate amount for it, etc.
+When a customer selects the latest iPhone model, the order processing software should recognize that fact and ensure that the customer is charged the appropriate amount for it, etc.

 As you enter your test inputs, consider different possible options for how you select them.